Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Preliminaries and auxiliary results

 Here $R_{ijk\ell}$ denote the components of the curvature tensor $R$, defined by

 Hence, $(M^n,g)$ has positive isotropic curvature (respectively, nonnegative isotropic curvature) at a point $x\in M^n$ if

 (respectively,

-for all orthonormal four-frames $\{e_i\}_{i=1}^4\subset T_xM$.
-The manifold $(M^n,g)$ is said to have nonnegative (or positive) isotropic curvature if it satisfies the corresponding condition at every point and for all orthonormal four-frames.
+for all orthonormal $4$-frames $\{e_i\}_{i=1}^4\subset T_xM$.
+The manifold $(M^n,g)$ is said to have nonnegative (or positive) isotropic curvature if it satisfies the corresponding condition at every point and for all orthonormal $4$-frames.
 We follow this notation throughout the paper.

-We quote for later use some important known results on the geometry of manifolds with nonnegative isotropic curvature.
-Recall that a Riemannian manifold is called \emph{locally irreducible} if it is not locally a product of lower-dimensional manifolds.
+We recall for later use some important results on the geometry of manifolds with nonnegative isotropic curvature.
+A Riemannian manifold is said to be \emph{locally irreducible} if it is not locally a product of lower-dimensional manifolds.

 \begin{theorem}\cite{MW} Let $(M^n,g)$, $n\geq4$, be a compact locally reducible Riemannian manifold with nonnegative isotropic curvature.
 Then its Riemannian universal cover $(\hat M^n,\hat g)$ is isometric to one of the following following Riemannian products: $(a)$ $(\R^{n_0},g_0)\times(N_1^{n_1},g_1)\times\cdots\times(N_r^{n_r},g_r)$, where $n_0\geq0, g_0$ is the flat Euclidean metric, and for each $1\leq i\leq r$, either $n_i=2$ and $N_i=\Sf^2$ has nonnegative Gaussian curvature, or else $n_i\geq3$ and $(N_i,g_i)$ is compact, irreducible with nonnegative flag curvature. $(b)$ $(\varSigma^2,g_\varSigma)\times(N^{n-2},g_N)$, where $\varSigma^2$ is a surface with Gaussian curvature $K_{\varSigma}$, and $(N,g_N)$ is a compact irreducible Riemannian manifold with sectional curvature $K_N$ satisfying $\min K_N\geq-\min K_{\varSigma}>0$. \end{theorem}